 Investment property held for sale continues to be measured at fair value.
-Assets and liabilities classified as held for sale are presented separately in the statement of financial position.
+Assets and liabilities classified as held for sale are presented separately in the Consolidated Statement of Financial Position.

 A disposal group qualifies as discontinued operation if it is a component of an entity that either has been disposed of, or is classified as held for sale, and: